Bike and Pedestrian Bike Path Improvements Move Forward on Diamond Street in Redondo Beach. Learn More.

 What’s more, the improvements that make a community more walkable and bikeable tend to be long-lasting.
 Sidewalks and bike lanes endure for years — even decades — improving the community’s livability well into the future.

-Beach Cities Health District (BCHD) is working with the Cities of Redondo Beach and Torrance to implement a bicycle and pedestrian improvement project that runs adjacent to its Prospect Campus.
-The Diamond Street and Flagler Lane Bike & Pedestrian Path will provide an important connection between commercial, residential and recreational areas within the region.
-The new path will add bicycle facilities, sidewalks, and improved lighting to enhance safety and accessibility and promote active transportation.
-This project is funded by a Measure M grant from Los Angeles County Metro.
+Beach Cities Health District (BCHD) and the City of Redondo Beach have completed a bicycle and pedestrian improvement project that runs adjacent to BCHD's Prospect Ave.
+Campus.
+The Diamond Street Bike & Pedestrian Path provides an important connection between commercial, residential and recreational areas within the region.
+This project was funded by a Measure M grant from Los Angeles County Metro.

-The Diamond Street & Flagler Lane Bike and Pedestrian Path Project is under Measure M Multi-Year Subregional Program (MSP) projects for the South Bay Subregion for the Transportation System & Mobility Improvement Program.
-The project was recommended to Metro for funding by the South Bay Cities Council of Governments (SBCCOG) in February 2019.
-The project will add a bike path, pedestrian infrastructure and improved lighting and safety enhancements to improve accessibility, promote active transportation and enhance multi-modal mobility options.
+The Diamond Street Bike and Pedestrian Path Project was recommended to Metro for funding by the South Bay Cities Council of Governments (SBCCOG) in February 2019, under Measure M Multi-Year Subregional Program (MSP) projects for the South Bay Subregion for the Transportation System & Mobility Improvement Program.
+The project added a bike path, pedestrian infrastructure and improved lighting and safety enhancements to improve accessibility, promote active transportation and enhance multi-modal mobility options.
+The City of Torrance is not moving forward with their portion of the project at this time.

 Since 2010, the Beach Cities of Hermosa Beach, Manhattan Beach and Redondo Beach have: